heshtur/ANUC/README.md

 # ANUC
-AD New User Creation Script 1.4
+AD New User Creation Script 1.4 (tailored to LAFLA)